johnnietse/Arduino-Rock_Paper_Scissors-duel/README.md

    - Both LEDs light up for a draw.
    - All LEDs blink to indicate waiting for a player's turn.

+The Arduino will then determine the winner of the round based on the RPS choices and display it through the LEDs, as shown in Figure 3 below

 ![Screenshot (111)](https://github.com/user-attachments/assets/bd7f7f30-d70f-4d67-9a79-fc6205682515)

 *Figure 3: LED States for Round Results*

 3. The game can continue for multiple rounds, tracking the results.